-A person suffers from disturbed body image when one is confused about the mental image of their own physical self.
+A person suffers from disturbed body image when one has a distorted perception about the mental image of their own physical self.
 Some signs that a patient may be experiencing this is when s/he refuses to look at or touch their body, verbally expresses negative feelings about their body, experiences a change in social involvement, expresses fear of reaction by others, focuses on their past appearance, past functions or past strength, or expresses depersonalization of their body part(s) by using impersonal pronouns.
 Individuals may be more at risk of this when going through developmental changes.

 Expected Outcomes